tamago1908/Cursor-Changer.bat/README.md

 This Batch is similar to a *simplified OS*, if you will.
 At the very least, it is by far larger and more complex than the Batch around the corner.
 And I (**tamago1908**) **created all of them by myself.**

+Simply put, it would be a single, working batchOS that aims to surpass the quality of all batchOS that have been created to date.
+It would not be created strictly for the purpose of an OS, but it would come close.
+Also, unlike other batchOS, this will run in a single batch.
+No additional files or components are required.
+(At most you will need a PC with windows 10 1511 or later).

 > However, if you ask me why You make it, to tell the truth, I don't know either lol.